EpistasisLab/tpot/docs_sources/installing.md

 pip install deap update_checker tqdm
 ```

-**For Windows OS,**, the pywin32 module is required if the Python is NOT installed via [Anaconda Python distribution](https://www.continuum.io/downloads) and can be installed with `pip` via the command:
+**For the Windows OS**, the pywin32 module is required if the Python is NOT installed via [Anaconda Python distribution](https://www.continuum.io/downloads) and can be installed with `pip` via the command:

 ```Shell
 pip install pywin32